hdo-ss/AngularWorkshop1/README.md

 --

 ## First Workshop!
-This angular workshop will use the following features of angular:
+For your workshop, you will use the following features of angular:
 - ng-repeat
 - filter
 - sort
 - scopes
 - http retrieval

+Each of these can be found via the AngularJS documentation

 ### The description
 Given a json object that you'll retrieve asynchronously from [this file](https://github.com/feedhenry-training/odbc-integrations/blob/master/cloud/baseball_teams.min.json)\*, **create a table** that: